zumasys/docs/site/jbase/record-locking/locking-models/README.md

  1 Records Listed
  ```

-You can supply additional `JQL` information to control the columns and the sorting.
-The `DICT` items are described later in the `PORT` `JEDI` notes.
+You can supply additional `jQL` information to control the columns and the sorting.
+The `DICT` items are described later in the `PORT` `jEDI` notes.
 Here is an example of displaying the oldest locks outstanding on your system:

  ```
  jsh jbase ~ -->SHOW-ITEM-LOCKS BY-DSND AGE (X)